JTtheGeek/ContentfulDotNet/readme.md

 ## Code Example

 Create a simple class with properties that match your content type fields.
 Also ensure the class has a string property for the id.
 Even if contentful field name starts with a lowercase character, you can use an uppercase character for the property name and the API will auto map it.

-Also be aware if your field is a link to another content type, the value of the field will instead by the id of the referenced object.
+Also be aware if your field is a link to another content item, the value of the field will instead by the id of the referenced object.

 public class ExampleContentType
 {